Berezhnyk/Berezhnyk/README.md

 </div>

-Hey there 👋 I am a Software Engineer with about 7 years of experience.
-Focused mostly with the following technologies:
+Hey there 👋 I am a Software Engineer with about 8+ years of experience.
+Focused mainly on the following technologies:
-- .Net (C#, AspNet.Core)
+- .Net Core
-- Web (HTML, TypeScript, SCSS, Angular)
+- Web (Vue, Angular, HTML, TypeScript, SCSS, Tailwind)
 - Other (Python, GoLang)

 ## Stats